USS Wasp (CV-7): Pacific Fleet

-Early in May 1942, almost simultaneously with Wasps second Malta run—Operation Bowery—the Battle of the Coral Sea had been fought, then the Battle of Midway a month later.
-These battles reduced the U.S. to three carriers in the Pacific, and it became imperative to transfer Wasp.
+Early in May 1942, almost simultaneously with Operation Bowery, the Battle of the Coral Sea had been fought, then the Battle of Midway a month later.
+The loss of Lexington and Yorktown in the battles reduced the U.S. to three carriers in the Pacific, and it became imperative to transfer Wasp to the Pacific.

-Wasp was hurried back to the U.S. for alterations and repairs at the Norfolk Navy Yard.
+Wasp hurried back to the U.S. for alterations and repairs at the Norfolk Navy Yard.
 During the carrier's stay in the Tidewater region, Captain Reeves – who had been promoted to flag rank – was relieved by Captain Forrest P. Sherman on 31 May.
 Departing Norfolk on 6 June, Wasp sailed with TF 37 which was built around the carrier and the battleship North Carolina and escorted by Quincy, San Juan and six destroyers.
-The group transited the Panama Canal on 10 June, at which time Wasp and her consorts became TF 18, the carrier flying the two-star flag of Rear Admiral Leigh Noyes.
+The group transited the Panama Canal on 10 June, at which time Wasp and her consorts became TF 18, the carrier flying the flag of Rear Admiral Leigh Noyes.

 Arriving at San Diego on 19 June, Wasp embarked the remainder of her complement of aircraft, Grumman TBF-1 Avengers and Douglas SBD-3 Dauntlesses, the latter replacing the old Vindicators.
 On 1 July, she sailed for the Tonga Islands as part of the convoy for the five transports carrying the 2nd Marine Regiment.

 Meanwhile, preparations to invade the Solomon Islands were proceeding to disrupt the Japanese offensive to establish a defensive perimeter around the edge of their "Greater East Asia Co-Prosperity Sphere".